copy-ninja/SmartThings_MyQ/README.md

 ### Donate/Sponsor:

-If you love this app, feel free to donate or check out the GitHub Spnsor program.
+If you love this app, feel free to donate or check out the GitHub Sponsor program.

 | Platform        | Wallet/Link | QR Code  |
 |------------- |-------------|------|